JieyuWu/ToyotaMod/Hyundai-Kia-Genesis.md

 Term | Abbreviation | Definition
 --- | --- | ---
-Smart Cruise Control | SCC | A fancy way to say ACC Highway Driver Assist | HDA | A fancier LKAS that centers but nags Lane Following Assist | LFA | A lane-centering system
+Smart Cruise Control | SCC | A fancy way to say ACC Lane Following Assist | LFA | A fancier LKAS that centers but nags Highway Driver Assist | HDA | Combines LFA and SCC with map data to create a more comfortable level 2 experience.

 # openpilot Capabilities